-A person conducting a business or undertaking carrying out electrical work must ensure the work is not carried out on energised electrical equipment unless:
+A PCBU carrying out electrical work must ensure the work is not carried out on or near energised electrical equipment unless:

-- it is necessary in the interests of health and safety that the electrical work is carried out while the equipment is energised (e.g. it may be necessary for life-saving equipment to remain energised and operating while electrical work is carried out on the equipment) - it is necessary that the electrical equipment to be worked on is energised in order for the work to be carried out properly - it is necessary for the purposes of testing to ensure the equipment is de-energised as required by ES Regulation section 15 - there is no reasonable alternative means of carrying out the work.
+- it is necessary in the interests of health and safety that the electrical work is carried out while the equipment is energised (e.g. it may be necessary for life-saving equipment to remain energised and operating while electrical work is carried out on the equipment) - it is necessary that the electrical equipment is energised in order for the work to be carried out properly - it is necessary for testing the electrical equipment is under section 15 (1) (to determine whether electrical equipment is energised or not) - there is no reasonable alternative means of carrying out the work.